This hiking packing list for a long distance trek has everything you need to take with you to make the most of your trip.

 Your list of hiking clothes should include:

-- 2 pairs of loose fitting hiking pants in neutral colors.
+- 2 pairs of Hiking Pants in neutral colors.
 One you wear, the other goes in the backpack.
-I am a fan of Kuhl Cliffside Convertible pants and Kuhl Hykr pants.
-Convertible pants are a great solution if you hike in the warmest months!
+I am a fan of Horizn Convertible pants and Splash roll-up pants.
+Convertible pants are a great solution for the warmest months!

 - 2 long or short sleeves t-shirts, depending on the time of year.
-I generally prefer cotton in the summer and cotton mixed with wool in the winter, but you may want a thermal or technical shirt instead.
-I love the Kuhl Sora t-shirt, which I have in several colors, and the Kuhl Wunderer shirt, both long sleeves.
-For short sleeves I like the Kuhl Kyra and Kuhl Sora.
+I prefer cotton in the summer and cotton mixed with wool in the winter, but you may want a thermal or technical shirt instead.
+I love the Kuhl Athena pullover t-shirt, and the Kleo Hoody shirt, both long sleeves.
+For short sleeves I like the Kuhl Acacia and Kuhl Sona t-shirt.

 - 1 tank-top to wear on warmer days.
-I love kuhl Karisma.
+I love Kuhl Katrin Tank.

-- 2 sports bras for the ladies: make sure they are comfortable and quick dry if possible.
+- 2 sports bras for the ladies: they must be comfortable and quick dry.

 - A rain and wind proof jacket.
 Add a poncho too – you can get one of those super light weight ones.
-I love the windproof Kuhl Airstorm rain jacket.
+I love the windproof Kuhl Hydroflex Rain Jacket.

-A long distance hiking packing list is bound to include a pair of hiking boots.
 These are essential to make any hiking trip successful.
-You want your feet to be warm in the winter, to be protected from water, and you want to make sure that you have proper ankle support.
-You also need to make sure that the boots have a good grip on the soil, for those trails that may be rocky or muddy.
+You want your feet to be warm in the winter, to be protected from water, and you need proper ankle support.
+Boots should have a good grip on the soil, for those trails that may be rocky or muddy.

 These are some highly recommended hiking boots: